 Although he hasn't played the game since praying to be walked in elementary school, Mr. Burrow is an avid baseball fan.
 Ever since childhood his favorite team has been the New York Yankees.
 He also follows the White Sox, Twins and the Orioles, and in the National League he likes the Rockies, the Dodgers, the Cubs, and the Mets.

 Mr. Burrow's "home field", though, will always be Comiskey Park (now officially U.S. Cellular Field, though he hates calling the place that) on the south side of Chicago.
 While they've never been his favorite team and Comiskey is far from the world's best ballpark, the White Sox are the team he grew up with.
 He remembers watching famed announcer Harry Cary doing White Sox games long before he moved up the 'L' line to broadcast for the Cubs.
 Comiskey was the first place he saw a big league game, he's been there more than any other big league park, and he can't help but cheer for the good guys in black.
-(He's particularly pleased that we now have a President who's also a Sox fan.)
+(He's particularly pleased to have a President who's also a Sox fan.)

 Mr. Burrow has also enjoyed independent minor league games in Thunder Bay, Ontario; Schaumburg, Illinois; Sioux Falls, South Dakota; O'Fallon, Missouri; and Mankato, Minnesota.
 Perhaps his most fascinating baseball experience was sitting in Row 1 by the on-deck circle for the 1998 Northern League All-Star Game.
 The game was at Lewis & Clark Stadium in Sioux City, the home of the Explorers.
 It was fascinating to see the players up close and at times to even talk with them as they warmed up.
 An unexpected bonus was seeing a former student, Darwin Schiltz, working as the third base umpire for the All-Star Game.